awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 For a code example \(using Python\), see [Switching to an IAM role \(AWS API\)](id_roles_use_switch-role-api.md)\.

 ## Related resources<a name="tutorial_cross-account-with-roles-related"></a>
-+ For more information about IAM users and groups, see [IAM Identities \(users, groups, and roles\)](id.md) \.
++ For more information about IAM users and user groups, see [IAM Identities \(users, user groups, and roles\)](id.md)\.
 + For more information about Amazon S3 buckets, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 +  To learn whether principals in accounts outside of your zone of trust \(trusted organization or account\) have access to assume your roles, see [What is IAM Access Analyzer?](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html)\.

 ## Summary<a name="tutorial_cross-account-with-roles-summary"></a>

 You have completed the cross\-account API access tutorial\.
 You created a role to establish trust with another account and defined what actions trusted entities can take\.
-Then, you modified a group policy to control which IAM users can access the role\.
+Then, you modified a user group policy to control which IAM users can access the role\.
 As a result, developers from the Development account can make updates to the `productionapp` bucket in the Production account by using temporary credentials\.